-Paraty is the secret port of the colonial gold route, and awaits you for a relaxing vacation in a small bay surrounded by tropical jungle and islands.
+Paraty is the secret port of the colonial gold route.
+Have a relaxing vacation in a small bay surrounded by tropical jungle and islands.

-If you are looking for somewhere in Brazil that offers nature, culture, romanticism and peace and quiet, well the cute colonial port of Paraty offers a condensed version that will delight you.
+If you are looking for somewhere in Brazil that offers nature, culture, peace and quiet, the colonial port of Paraty is a condensed version that will delight you.

 Found in the Rio de Janeiro region, on the Costa Verde, this port which is listed as a World Heritage site is hidden in the heart of the “Atlantic primary forest.”
 It’s a place that has both a beautiful historical heritage and a preserved natural surrounding with beaches close by.

-It’s about 4hrs by car from Rio de Janeiro or Sao Paulo, but it’s a choice stop for those who love culture or are looking for idyllic postcard style landscapes on a tour of Rio de Janeiro.
+It’s about 4hrs by car from Rio de Janeiro or São Paulo and it’s a choice stop for those who love culture or are looking for idyllic postcard style landscapes on a tour of Rio de Janeiro.

-Almost forgotten and inaccessible by road only a few decades ago, in the 17th century Paraty was the port of arrival for the African slave galleons that would exchange their human cargo for gold and jewels for the Portuguese crown.
-This heavily guarded secret activity allowed the port to prosper and the building of beautiful mansions in this tiny idyllic cove on a tortuous coastline with mountainous jungles.
-Abandoned with the expansion of Rio de Janeiro, this village disappeared rapidly from memory, leaving only a few fishing families.
-It survived the test of time and was rediscovered in the mid 20th century to become one of the best charming tourist destinations in Brazil thanks to its exceptional colonial architectural heritage set facing the bay.
+Almost forgotten and inaccessible by road only a few decades ago, Paraty, in the 17th century was the port of arrival for the African slave galleons.
+They would exchange their human cargo for gold and jewels for the Portuguese crown.
+This heavily guarded secret activity allowed the port to prosper and the building of beautiful mansions in this tiny idyllic cove began.
+Abandoned with the expansion of Rio de Janeiro, this village disappeared rapidly from memory, leaving only a few fishing families behind.
+It survived the test of time and was rediscovered in the mid 20th century to become one of the most charming tourist destinations in Brazil.
+Partly thanks to its exceptional colonial architecture, set facing the bay.

-However, although Paraty is surrounded by magnificent islands and beaches, it isn’t really a beach resort in itself.
+Paraty is surrounded by magnificent islands and beaches, it isn’t a beach resort in itself.
 It is better to drive a little further to reach other surrounding beaches.
 If you are looking for a more exotic time you can rent a boat and visit the small deserted islands covered by tropical forest that are dotted around the bay.